reimagined/resolve/docs/tutorial.md

 ---
 id: tutorial
 title: Step-by-Step Tutorial
-description: This document provides a step-by-step tutorial for the reSolve framework.
-Throughout this tutorial, you will iteratively develop a ShoppingList application and learn fundamental concepts of the reSolve framework.
+description: Throughout this tutorial, you will iteratively develop a ShoppingList application and learn fundamental concepts of the reSolve framework.
 ---

 ```mdx-code-block